 Skip to Content

 In 2010 Ishbel was awarded a SIOP Presidential Celebration Coin for Science and Practice for her work on Project ADDUP, a multidisciplinary and international research project which examined the impact of local-expatriate salary disparities on the performance and motivation of workers across six lower-income countries.
-Ishbel was a founding member of the Global Task Force for Humanitarian Work Psychology, and is currently the Chair of the Global Organisation for Humanitarian Work Psychology (GOHWP).
+Ishbel was a founding member of the Global Task Force for Humanitarian Work Psychology, and was inaugural Chair of the Global Organisation for Humanitarian Work Psychology (GOHWP).
 In July 2012 Ishbel was appointed as an inaugural SIOP Representative to the United Nations’ Economic and Social Council (ECOSOC).

 Page authorised by Web Content Manager

 Last updated on Wednesday 27 February 2019